Everybody Loves Raymond: Series overview

-Raymond and Debra have a daughter Ally (Alexandra) and twin sons Michael and Geoffrey (originally Matthew and Gregory in the pilot).
-The Barone children are regular characters but not a major focus.
-Raymond's parents, Marie and Frank, live across the street with their older son Robert (who, later in the series, has his own apartment).
-All Barone relatives frequently make their presence known to the annoyance of Raymond and Debra.
-Although she loves them, Debra's justifiable complaints about Raymond's overbearing family serve as one of the show's comedic elements.
-Out of the three unwanted visitors, Debra is particularly intimidated by Marie, an insulting, controlling, manipulative (though ultimately caring) woman who criticizes Debra passive-aggressively and praises Ray, clearly favoring him over other son "Robbie," whose birth necessitated her marriage (a fact revealed in the episode "Good Girls").
+Ray and Debra have a daughter Ally (Alexandra) and twin sons Michael and Geoffrey; the Barone children are regular characters but not a major focus.
+Raymond's parents, Marie and Frank, live across the street with their older son Robert (who later has his own apartment).
+The Barone relatives frequently make their presence known to Ray and Debra, much to the annoyance of the latter two.
+Although she loves them, Debra's justifiable complaints about Ray's overbearing family serve as one of the show's comedic elements.
+Out of the three unwanted visitors, Debra is particularly resentful of Marie, an insulting, controlling, manipulative woman who criticizes her passive-aggressively and praises Ray, clearly favoring him over other son Robert.

-Raymond typically falls in the middle of family arguments, incapable of taking any decisive stand, especially if it might invoke his mother's disapproval.
-Robert, a miserable gentle giant, jealous of his younger sibling's position as favorite son and also of the success his brother has achieved both professionally and personally, is Ray's biggest rival.
-Robert and Raymond frequently argue like overgrown children, focusing much of their energy on picking on or one upping each other, although deep down they love each other dearly.
+Ray typically falls in the middle of family arguments, incapable of taking any decisive stand, especially if it might invoke Marie's disapproval.
+Robert, jealous of his younger sibling's position as their mother's favorite son and the success his brother has achieved professionally and personally, is Ray's biggest rival; Robert and Ray frequently argue like overgrown children, focusing much of their energy picking on or one-upping each other, although deep down they love each other dearly.

-Frank Barone is a fiery retiree prone to directing insults and merciless put-downs at any and all targets.
-Largely an absentee father when the boys were growing up, Frank buries his feelings and rarely yields to sentiment.
-As the series progresses, however, several episodes demonstrate that the senior Barone loves his family immensely.
-Unlike everyone else, Frank has no problem comically criticizing Marie and often comes to Debra's defense whenever Marie comments disparagingly about their daughter-in-law.
+Frank Barone is a retiree prone to directing insults and merciless put-downs at everyone he meets.
+Largely an absentee father when Ray and Robert were growing up, Frank buries his feelings and rarely yields to sentiment.
+As the series progresses, however, several episodes demonstrate that he loves his family immensely.
+Unlike everyone else, Frank has no problem criticizing Marie and often comes to Debra's defense, whenever Marie comments disparagingly about their daughter-in-law.

-Raymond and Debra's marriage is fraught with conflicts.
-Raymond prefers sports television over discussions with Debra on marital matters.
-Raymond works full-time, as his father had, leaving most child-rearing responsibilities to his wife; and he is often forced to help around the house.
-One of the show's recurring elements finds the couple having a long discussion in bed each night before going to sleep.
+Ray and Debra's marriage is fraught with conflicts.
+Ray prefers sports television over discussions with Debra on marital matters.
+Ray works full-time, as his father had, leaving most child-rearing responsibilities to his wife, and he is often forced against his will to help around the house.
+One of the show's recurring elements finds the couple having a long discussion in bed, before going to sleep.